BenjaminChen1024/Benjamin_Website/content/authors/admin/_index.md

 # Role/position/tagline
 role:  Senior of Electrical Engineering

 # Organizations/Affiliations to show in About widget
 organizations:
  - name: South China University of Technology
    url: https://www.scut.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Power Electronics, Circuit Design, Embedded Systems, and Robot Control.

 # Interests to show in About widget
 interests: